OSC/ood-documentation/source/issues/overview.rst

 - `High output programs may freeze the shell`_
 - `Paste does not work in older versions of Safari`_

+..
+Other

+- `RStudio and Upgrading Singularity 3 to minor version 5`_

 File names with XML or HTML break display
 -----------------------------------------